Traditional Tuscan Cecina

 chickpea flour for traditional Tuscan cecina

-• Add the salt and mix it very well with the chickpea flour using a whisk or a fork.
+• Add the salt and mix it very well with the chickpea flour using a hand whisk or a fork.

 adding salt to chickpea flour